 Reducing consumption and waste is a big part of being a conscious consumer.
 It does not mean that you have to totally reduce all of your consumption, since that would be unrealistic for many people.
 What you can do is find ways to scale back what you think you need.

 For example, a great way to reduce needless waste is to donate old clothes (or even consign them to make extra cash) and buy preowned items.
 Just because something is not brand new doesn’t mean that the item is useless to you!
 Also, choosing to purchase things that can be resold, like sturdier furniture, might come with a higher cost upfront, but you can easily recoup some of your investment if you sell it.
+Another way is to switch to reusuable straws instead to disposal plastic straws.

 Think Before You Buy